 In order to understand interlacing, let's imagine that your TV screen is made up of, say, 1,080 horizontal slices.
 Slices one, three, five and so on are all members of Team Odd, while the even numbered slices are on the opposite team.
 Essentially, interlaced TV will update the pictures for each "team," one after the other.
 Every 1/60th of a second, these groups are refreshed, and should be fast enough for your eyes not to notice.
 Although, it's worth saying that it's easier to spot flickering and anomalies with this system because the image is broken down in this way.

 The result, unfortunately, is the jarring mish-mash of picture quality that bounces from good one second to pretty bad the next.
-Remember those screenshots from The Fall of Night I used to demonstrate the problem?
+Remember those screenshots from Season 2's The Fall of Night I used to demonstrate the problem?
 Some brilliant person on YouTube has uploaded an original, 4:3 version recorded off-air from a TNT re-run.
 The quality isn't great, but you should be able to tell that, as originally shot, it's a lot less jarring than the DVD version.
 Oh, and because people have complained, this video does contain a spoiler.

 For comparison, here's that same sequence in widescreen.